mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/access-control.md

 *CMSMain.init()* calls its parent which, of all things is called *LeftAndMain*.
 It's in *LeftAndMain* that the important security checks are made by calling *Permission::check*.

-//Security::`[api:permissionFailure]`// is the next utility function you can use to redirect to the login form.
+`[api:Security::permissionFailure]` is the next utility function you can use to redirect to the login form.

 ### Customizing Access Checks in CMS Classes